 In this instance, an Exclusion Panel is convened where the Headteacher sets out the behaviours placing the child at risk of Permanent Exclusion, as well as the preventative measures in place (including in class measures, wider measures involving specialists within school e.g. SENDCo, partnership working with family and / or wider agencies such as the Local Authority.)
-Wherever possible, the Headteacher will complete an 'Exclusion Panel Meeting' proforma (See Annex and share with the DPVI ahead of the meeting.
+Wherever possible, the Headteacher will complete an 'Exclusion Panel Meeting' proforma (See Annex 1) and share with the DPVI ahead of the meeting.
 The Exclusion Panel is a supportive mechanism to enable careful consideration of the needs of the pupils as well as that of the wider school community.

 If the decision is taken to Permanent Exclude, the Headteacher will notify the Chair of EAC and the Trust Lead will inform the Chair of the Board of Trustees.
+The DPVI or Director of Education will support the Headteacher, through the legal process of any exclusion.

-For any permanent exclusion, headteachers should take reasonable steps to ensure that work is set and marked for pupils during the first five school days where the pupil will not be attending alternative provision.
+For any permanent exclusion, Headteachers should take reasonable steps to ensure that work is set and marked for pupils during the first five school days where the pupil will not be attending alternative provision.
 Any appropriate referrals to support services or notifying key workers (such as a pupil's social worker) should also be considered.

-3. Factors to consider before the decision to Suspend/Permanently Exclude
+3. Factors to consider before the decision to Suspend/ Exclude